 Considering how important customers are to a company, you wouldn’t believe the amount that disrespect, and don’t focus on their customers at all.
 They might be considering them when developing the products or services, but that is only because money will be on the mind.
-You have to think about ways that can go the extra mile for your customers to make sure you’re retaining them, and constantly bring in new ones.
+You have to think about ways that can go the extra mile for your customers to make sure you’re retaining them, and constantly bringing in new ones.
 So, let’s help you to go the extra mile for your customers.

 Think About What They Need

 First of all, you need to be able to think about what they need in order to go the extra mile for them.
 It’s the little things that can make a difference.
 Let’s start with your products first and how they see them.
-If you have your own shop, you need to focus on using things such as rope handle carrier bags so that they’re more sturdy or employing shoppers to go round and help any elderly customers that you might have.
+If you have your own shop, you need to focus on using things such as rope handle carrier bags so that they’re more sturdy or employing shoppers to go around and help any elderly customers that you might have.

 There we have just listed two very simple things that you might not have considered before.
 How many times have you walked out of a shop with a rubbish plastic bag that has split?
 The rope handle can solve any potential of that happening for your customers.
-Or think about how many times you’ve seen an elderly lady or gentleman walking around the shop struggling to get their items?
+Or think about how many times you’ve seen an elderly lady or gentleman walking around the shop struggling to get their items.
 Word would spread that you’ve got shoppers employed to help, and you’d attract more of the older generation.
 Think of small things like this that can make a huge difference.

 Think About What They Don’t Need